Contents

 11.9 Appendix J Letter templates

-11.10 Appendix K HIV and AIDS guidance document
+11.10 Appendix K human immunodeficiency virus (HIV) and acquired immune deficiency syndrome (AIDS) guidance document

 This guidance document is supported and should be used in conjunction with the sickness absence policy.